Artie Lange: Personal life

 From 2002 to 2006, Lange was in a relationship with Dana Cironi.
 He met his future fiancée Adrienne Ockrymiek in 2009 at a tanning salon; they broke up in 2014.

 Since 2001, Lange has lived in a penthouse in Hoboken, New Jersey, which he bought for $620,000.
-In 2008, he bought a 7,000 square-foot summer home in Toms River, New Jersey, for $2.5 million with one of the rooms renovated by the Man Caves television crew.
-He put the home on the market in 2010; it was sold in 2016.
+In 2008 he bought a 7,000–square-foot summer home in Toms River, New Jersey, for $2.5 million, with one of the rooms renovated by the Man Caves television crew.
+He put the home on the market in 2010; it was sold in 2016 for $1.35 million.

-Lange does not consider himself a liberal, though he is pro-choice, a supporter of gay rights, and a supporter of unions owing to his former career as a longshoreman. during an episode of his Artie the Quitter podcast.
-In 2016 he stated correctly that as a convicted felon, he cannot vote, however as of 2019 this is no longer the case in New Jersey.
+Lange does not consider himself a liberal, though he is pro-choice, a supporter of gay rights, and a supporter of unions owing to his former career as a longshoreman.
+During a 2016 interview for Maxim he said that, as a convicted felon, he couldn't vote.
 In 2007, the New York City bakery Crumbs began to sell a vanilla and chocolate cupcake named Artie Lange which he designed himself, with proceeds going towards LIFEbeat, a HIV/AIDS charity.
-In March 2008, LIFEbeat refused to accept further donations after Lange used a variety of anti-gay epithets towards a co-worker with whom he was arguing on-air, although they later reached an amicable truce.
+In March 2008, LIFEbeat refused to accept further donations after Lange used a variety of homophobic slurs towards a co-worker with whom he was arguing on-air, although they later reached an amicable truce.
 In 2013, he said he felt "ashamed and embarrassed" by his previous use of anti-gay slurs in his comedy career and, while maintaining that he was never motivated by hatred and that he "still makes jokes about every group of people that there is", he is now more responsible when joking about such sensitive subjects and avoids slurs, saying "if someone came to me and told me that something I said caused some kid to commit suicide, I'd be in a nuthouse for the rest of my life, I really would."

 In the early 2010s, Lange was diagnosed with diabetes and requires daily insulin injections.

+Following multiple drug treatment programs, he said in September 2019 that he had been sober for more than seven months and, in January 2020, marked one year of sobriety.